loddit/sudoku/README.md

 Todo list

-1. Use Games model for puzzle storage
+1. Use Games model for puzzle storage[Doing]
-2. Use coffeescript
+2. Use coffeescript[Done]
 3. Use Less
+4. Design Rule (Bouns and Penalty)